2014 Persib Bandung season: September

 2013 Persib Bandung season ends after Persib's failure to qualify in the final round of 2013 Menpora Cup.

-After a coaching evaluation meeting on 27 September 2013, PT PBB declared that head coach Djajang Nurdjaman will still lead the team for at least a season at the 2014 Indonesia Super League.
+After a coaching evaluation meeting on 27 September 2013, PT PBB declared that head coach Djadjang Nurdjaman will still lead the team for at least a season at the 2014 Indonesia Super League.

 October

 Persib evaluated their coaching staff.
 The results are the declaration on 17 October 2013 which appointed Jaino Matos as match analyst, extending Anwar Sanusi's contract as goalkeeper coach, extending Asep Sumantri's contracts and replacing Sutiono Lamso with Herrie Setyawan as assistant coaches, as well as appointing a psychologist for the team.

 Persib then released seven players from previous season's squad, four of them are the foreign players.
 Those are two Bandung players Cecep Supriatna and Aang Suparman, long-time player Airlangga Sutjipto, centre-back Abanda Herman, and midfielder Mbida Messi, Kenji Adachihara and Hilton Moreira.
 Following their departure are goalkeeper Rizky Bagja and midfielder Asri Akbar, who left to get more playing time.

 On 6 October 2013, Persib recruited two Sriwijaya FC players, Tantan and Achmad Jufriyanto.
 Persib also recruited two ex-Persib Junior players.
 Those are Persisam Samarinda player, Ferdinand Sinaga on 16 October 2013, and Arema Indonesia player, Muhammad Natshir on 29 October 2013.